 You may be able to avoid capital gains tax on real estate by making the property your primary residence.
 You may then use the Section 121 exclusion to sell your primary residence and not pay capital gains of up to $250,000 as an individual.
 You can only claim the property as your primary residence after living there for two years out of the past five years.

-Otherwise, you might sell your property and defer capital gains by investing in an opportunity zone established in the Tax Cuts and Job Act of 2017.
-This property could be anywhere within an established rural or financially distressed area.
+Otherwise, you might sell your property and defer capital gains by investing in a Qualified Opportunity Fund (QOF).
+A QOF is designed to invest in Opportunity Zones, which could be anywhere within an established rural or financially distressed area.

 A 1031 exchange allows you to exchange one real estate investment property for another like-kind investment and defer capital gains taxes.
 The capital gains from the relinquished property roll over to the acquired property, helping you avoid taxes until you cash out.